hemidactylus/ubq2/README.md

 - Slowness in editing counters: to investigate.
 After 'save counter' there's sometimes a 1-2 sec delay before the ep_counters endpoint is queried.
 Seemingly out-of-my-code, perhaps DB related?

+- Email alert also if back-online and within time-window (and had sent email!)

+- A special system-alert table to log special events such as cannot-send-email and such

 - svg digits

 - Javascript+D3
     * how to validate colors in the real-time counter editor
     * How to iterate bindings to keyup with a loop in counter editor
+    * put number on bar (in the timeplot) only if bar has enough width

 *******